 Felines may connect better with artistic children than dogs due to their calm nature and quiet demeanor.
 Because cats are far more reserved and content to stay still and quiet, they may appeal more to people with autism.
 Kitties are also highly susceptible to sensory overload, touch, and sudden movements.
-This does not mean that every single feline will be beneficial for people with autism.
-Every kitty is different.
-This is promising news for both cat lovers and people looking to help positive treatment for the autism community.

 Frequently Asked Questions